UniExeterRSE/intro-to-python/setup.md

 ## Help!

 Please have a go at installing Anaconda yourself.
-If you are struggling, we will be holding an online drop-in on the Monday before session starts.
+If you are struggling, we will be holding an online drop-in on the Monday before the first session.
 An email link will be made available to you once your registration on the course has been confirmed.